4.2. Flood model¶

 4.2.4.
 Local grid refinement¶

-Try adding some grid refinement lines to your model.
-You can for instance draw lines over some dikes.
-You will not be able to see the resulting quadtree until after you uploaded your model.
+You will not be able to see the resulting computational grid until after you upload your model.

 4.2.5.
 Levees or obstacles¶

-The levee can be used in the same way as the obstacle but allows you the set some additional parameters that are used when a breach is simulated.
-For your model, draw a line over your dike and fill out it’s crest level.
-You can use different segments when the dike varies in height.
+v2_obstacle but allows you the set some additional parameters that are used to simulate a breach.
+When the 2D-levee varies in height you can use different line segments.
 Make sure all your levee segments are drawn within the extent of your raster-files.

 4.2.6.
 Breach locations¶

-No actual breach points will become visible for these two options in Qgis.
-These will become visible only on the 3Di live site.
+No actual breach points will become visible for either of these options in QGIS.
+These will only become visible on the 3Di web portal.